Peach Cake with Pecan Streusel

 5. Transfer the batter to the prepared pan and smooth the top with an offset spatula.
 Arrange the peaches on top in concentric circles, pressing them partially into the batter.
 Using a spoon and/or your fingers, sprinkle the clumpy streusel topping over the peaches.
 Bake for 45 to 50 minutes, until golden on top and set in the center, and a cake tester comes out clean.

 6. Right after removing the cake from the oven, run a knife around the edges of the pan to loosen the cake from the sides.
 Let cool for about 20 minutes, then remove the springform edge, leaving the base in place.
 Let the cake cool on a rack.
-Slice and serve warm or room temperature with whipped cream or vanilla ice cream, if desired.
+Slice and serve warm or room temperature with whipped cream or a scoop of vanilla ice cream, if desired.

 7. Freezer-Friendly Instructions: The cake can be frozen for up to 3 months.
 After it is completely cooled, double-wrap it securely with aluminum foil or plastic freezer wrap, or place it in heavy-duty freezer bag.
 Thaw on the countertop the night before you plan to eat it.
 If desired, before serving, reheat it for a few minutes in the oven until slightly warmed.